A simple determination of the halo size $L$ from $^{10}$Be/$^9$Be data: Halo size determination: Be/B versus Be/ Be

-It is also interesting to look what these best-fit models predict for the $\mathrm{^{10}Be/^9Be}$ ratio.
+\paragraph{Resulting $\mathrm{^{10}Be/^9Be}$ best-fit ratio and $1\sigma$ contour.} It is also interesting to look at what these best-fit models predict for the $\mathrm{^{10}Be/^9Be}$ ratio.
 This is shown in the bottom panel of Fig.~\ref{fig:freeL_BeB}, where we see that all models are in fair agreement with the existing data (not used in the fit in this section).
-However, there are significant differences between the models, whose origin is not the same at low and high energy.
+However, there are significant differences between the models, and the origin of these differences is not the same at low and high energy.

 At high energy, the $\mathrm{^{10}Be/^9Be}$ ratio becomes constant.
 As already stressed (see Sect.~\ref{sec:ana1D}), this ratio is independent of $L$ and $t_{\rm diff}$, but very sensitive to the production cross-section values of the most-important progenitors via ${\cal F}_{\rm HE}$ (see Sect. \ref{sec:Fcst}).
-The differences seen between \xsGalxii{} (dotted violet line) and the updated sets \optxii{} (dashed grey line), \optxiiupxxii{} (solid black line), and \optxxii{} (dash-dotted grey line), simply reflect the changed proportion of produced $^9$Be and $^{10}$Be---see discussion from the previous paragraph.
+The differences seen between \xsGalxii{} (dotted magenta line) and the updated sets \optxii{} (dashed grey line), \optxiiupxxii{} (solid black line), and \optxxii{} (dash-dotted grey line), simply reflect the changed proportion of produced $^9$Be and $^{10}$Be---see discussion from the previous paragraph.